dojo/docs/dojo/store/Memory.rst

 See Also
 ========

+The Memory store uses the `dojo/store/util/SimpleQueryEngine <dojo/store/util/SimpleQueryEngine>` for querying.

 You may also wish to use the Observable store wrapper to add notifications of changes to data: